How To Care For Vegan Leather (Avoid These Mistakes!)

 There are three basic color options: black, brown, and neutral.
 The extra pigments can brighten up any discolored leather item.
 However, while black is a safe bet for black items, there are too many shades of brown to match things up exactly.
 Stick with neutral polishes to avoid changing the color of your leather inadvertently.

-Fair Zone vegan shoe polish targets vegan leather and can be used on a variety of products including shoes and jackets.
+Fair Zone vegan shoe polish targets vegan leather and can be used on a variety of products including shoes and jackets but only comes in neutral.
 It’s free from drying alcohol, beeswax and synthetic additives and is made from olive oil, caster seed oil and carnauba wax.
 7,8

 Storing Vegan Leather

-One of the simplest methods to prevent damage and keep a high-quality finish is to store your leather correctly:
+One of the simplest methods to prevent damage and keep a high-quality finish is to store your vegan leather clothes, shoes and bags correctly:

 1. Leather should not be subjected to direct sunlight, as this will cause fading.